gleissen/hw2/README.md

     - fixpoint_step   (3 pts)

-Your first task is to implement `post`, as discussed in class, however, here `post`'s first argument are the variables that we want to eliminate.
+Your first task is to implement `post`, as discussed in class, however, here `post`'s second argument are the variables that we want to eliminate.
 You will notice that, in class, we used existential quantifiers to eliminate variables.
 Here, our logic does not contain existential quantifiers.
 We can work around this by substituting the existentially quantified variables by *fresh*